python-jsonschema/jsonschema/docs/errors.rst

     .. attribute:: relative_path

-        A :class:`collections.deque` containing the path to the offending element within the instance.
+        A `collections.deque` containing the path to the offending element within the instance.
 The deque can be empty if the error happened at the root of the instance.

     .. attribute:: absolute_path

-        A :class:`collections.deque` containing the path to the offending element within the instance.
+        A `collections.deque` containing the path to the offending element within the instance.
 The absolute path is always relative to the *original* instance that was validated (i.e. the one passed into a validation method, *not*